Skip to Content

 Pavion Park Accessible Playground in Mission Viejo

-I like Pavion Park for its colorful design, seating areas for adults (which we never get to use), and play equipment not found at many other places in OC.
+I like Pavion Park in Mission Viejo for its colorful design, seating areas for adults (which we never get to use), and play equipment not found at many other places in OC.

-Box Canyon Park is popular for North County residents.
+Box Canyon Park in Yorba Linda is popular for North County residents.
 I always like to say it’s pirates vs. castles!
 And it’s set in such a lovely spot.

-Courtney’s Sandcastle is for the South County crowd.
+Courtney’s Sandcastle in San Clemente is for the South County crowd.
 It’s right next door to the San Clemente Aquatic Center and Vista Hermosa Sports Park.
 This park is particularly notable for its incredible sensory garden.
 It’s also gated and comes equipped with restrooms for peace of mind.

 I still need to get photos of Barton Park in Anaheim, but you can visit the City of Anaheim website for more information.